The Maxims of Ptahhotep: Summary

 Parkinson argued that ancient texts should be broken apart to properly understand the meaning of the text and to discern if any of it is accurate.
 Since most of the wisdom literature was written like poetry, some parts may be true and others fictional to attract the reader.
 Most of the wisdom writings were accepted by the readers for their choice of words, for the author's elite position held in society, and also based on the author's personal experiences.

 There are four known copies of The Instructions of Ptahhotep, the first copy was written in the Old Kingdom and other copies were considered part of the Middle Kingdom.
 The Instructions from the original text were considered to originate from the Old Kingdom because it matched the social and intellectual thinking of that time period.
-The copy on Papyrus Prisse, which is dated in the twelfth dynasty is considered as the original source.
+The copy on the Prisse Papyrus, which is dated in the twelfth dynasty is considered as the original source.
 However, there are other Twelfth Dynasty versions and New Kingdom versions that omit some phrases, add phrases, and sometimes change the sequence of the words.
-Papyrus Prisse contained three literary texts which were titled as "Instruction" or "Teaching", and the only complete text within this papyrus was the Instruction of Ptahhotep.
+The Prisse Papyrus contained three literary texts which were titled as "Instruction" or "Teaching", and the only complete text within this papyrus was the Instruction of Ptahhotep.

 The Instruction of Ptahhotep was recognized by most Egyptologists as one of the most difficult Egyptian literary texts to translate.
 For example:One knows a wise one because of his wisdom, / An official is at his good deed (?): his heart is in balance (?) with his tongue, his lips are accurate when he speaks...
 The lines followed here by question marks are of uncertain meaning and subject to interpretation by each translator.